Kabinet Tower, Surabaya JIn. Mayjen Yono Soewoyo AK 2 no.27, Surabaya, Indonesia 60256

 Canonicalization isn’t something new.
 In fact, it has been around since 2009.
 However, a lot of beginners in SEO still don’t get what the term actually is.
 Not to mention the best ways to use it to improve SEO.
-This page will show the ultimate guidance of canonical tags and how you can optimize your SEO by taking benefits of it.
+This page will show the ultimate guidance of canonical tags and how you can optimize your SEO by taking benefit of it.

 For short, it can be said that a canonical tag is an element of HTML mainly used to allow Google to know that there are two or more URLs that are duplicated, identical, or similar on a website.
 The canonical tag itself can be found in the webpage source.
 To find it there, you need to search for rel=”canonical”.